 Most destinations have different times of the year when they’re more or less popular with tourists.

 HIKING & CYCLING IN BOLIVIA

 You can enjoy outdoor activities in Bolivia from April to November, with the peak season from June to September.
 May and October should be your best months in terms of best weather and cheaper prices.
-From November to April it's monsoon season, so some parts of the country become inaccessible during this period.

 BEACH OPTIONS IN BOLIVIA

 If you're desperate for a beach while in Bolivia, head over to Lake Titicaca, it's the closest to a beach as you will get!

 Yellow fever - The yellow fever virus is found in tropical and subtropical areas of Africa and South America.
 The virus is spread to people by the bite of an infected mosquito.
 There is no medicine to treat or cure an infection.
 To prevent getting sick from yellow fever, use insect repellent, wear long-sleeved shirts and long pants, and get vaccinated.